trentwintermeier/DWRLworkshop/README.md

 <img src="https://github.com/trentwintermeier/DWRLworkshop/blob/main/assets/mywebsite.png">

 Navigate to the GH repository page for the Jekyll-based site (choose my blank template, not the pre-filled one) and click "Fork" up in the right side of the screen, next to "Watch" and "Star."
-This will create your own version of my repoistory as your own repository.
-Any changes either of us make to these repositories will not impact each other-- once you fork a repository, they become separated.
+This will create your own version of my repoistory as your own repository. *Note that you will have to "commit changes" and then "confirm" this to process any action.* Any changes either of us make to these repositories will not impact each other-- once you fork a repository, they become separated.
 All you are doing is copying this repository into your own account.

 <img src="https://github.com/trentwintermeier/DWRLworkshop/blob/main/assets/fork.png">